Lesley University Diversity Council (LUDC) is the longest-standing University initiative around diversity and inclusion.

 Teaching, Learning, and Development

-Our work in this pillar is collaborative with other offices who provide diversity and equity trainings for students and staff.
+Our work in this pillar is collaborative with other offices that provide diversity and equity training for students and staff.
 Examples include LU101 and the First-Year Experience, the Diversity Practitioner Program, and meeting the training needs of transfer and adult learners, graduate students, and staff.

 While we support the annual Cultural Literacy Curriculum Institute, our focus is not on faculty development, as other offices are committed to that role.

 Programming and Sponsorship (our sponsorship application is now online)

 The Diversity Council plans and hosts one major diversity-related event per semester.
 Additionally, our mission is focused on collaboration and sponsorship.
 We are available to provide funding, guidance, and support for any other group hosting an event on campus.
 Our streamlined event sponsorship application is online and we work to coordinate events calendars with the University at large.